 Mr. Milne has represented corporate clients such as Allstate, AFLAC, BNSF Railway Company, Progressive, Publisher’s Clearing House, Riceland Foods, Inc., St. Bernard’s Regional Medical Center, as well as a city government and a school district.
 Mr. Milne has also successfully represented individual plaintiffs in complex civil litigation.
 Mr. Milne has briefed and argued countless motions in state and federal courts.
 In 2011, Mr. Milne was a member of the Riceland Foods, Inc. trial team which obtained a $136.83 million jury verdict against Bayer CropScience in the case of Meins, et al. v.
 Bayer, et al. (Arkansas County, Arkansas Circuit Court).

 Mr. Milne is admitted to the State Bar of Arkansas, the State Bar of Utah, the State Bare of Texas, and is admitted pro hac vice in numerous other state and federal courts.
-He is also admitted to practice law in the U.S. District Court for the Eastern and Western Districts of Arkansas, the U.S. District Court for the District of Utah, the U.S. Court of Appeals for the Eighth Circuit, and the U.S. Court of Appeals.
+He is also admitted to practice law in the U.S. District Court for the Eastern and Western Districts of Arkansas, the U.S. District Court for the District of Utah, the U.S. Court of Appeals for the Eighth Circuit, and the U.S. Court of Appeals for the Tenth Circuit.

 Mr. Milne is active in his community, church, and profession.
 In recent years, he has served on two girl scout boards, as a unit leader in his local church, and as a member of the Arkansas Bar Association’s House of Delegates.